SyncfusionExamples/web-bind-MySQL-database-to-pivot-table/Typescript/README.md

 * [Node.js](https://nodejs.org/en/)
 * [TypeScript](https://www.typescriptlang.org/)
 * [Visual Studio Code](https://code.visualstudio.com/)
-* Compatible versions of [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/ ) and [.NET Core SDK 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) or later installed on your machine
+* [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/ ) and [.NET Core SDK 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) or later installed on your machine

 ## How to run this application?

-* To run this application, clone the `how-to-bind-MySQL-database-to-pivot-table` repository and then open **PivotController** in Visual Studio 2022.
+* To run this application, clone the [`how-to-bind-MySQL-database-to-pivot-table`](https://github.com/SyncfusionExamples/how-to-bind-MySQL-database-to-pivot-table) repository and then open **MyWebApp** project in Visual Studio 2022.
 Simply build and run your project in IIS Express, and it will host and display the URL `https://localhost:7146`.

 *  Now open TypeScript sample in Visual Studio Code and and install the necessary npm packages using the following command.